HTML Tutorials - Learn HTML

 Site”>here</a>.

-Figure 7-5: The title attribute causes a ToolTip display when the mouse hovers over the link.
+Figure 7-5: The title attribute causes a ToolTip

-In the modern world of computers it is easy to make assumptions about users, their hardware, and capabilities.
+You can use this feature to give the user more information on the link, before they click it.
+Keyboard Shortcuts and Tab Order In the modern world of computers it is easy to make assumptions about users, their hardware, and capabilities.
 Several years ago, no one would have dreamt of delivering rich, multimedia content over the Web.
 Today, however, it is easy to assume that everyone is using the latest browser, on a high-end computer, across a broadband connection.
+However, that isn’t always the case.
+In fact, some users who visit your site may not even have a mouse to aid in browsing.
+The reason could be a physical handicap, a text-only browser, or just a fondness for using the keyboard.
+It is important to |

-120 Part II HTML/XHTML Authoring Fundamentals
+120 Part II ✦ HTML/XHTML Authoring Fundamentals

 Tip

-accommodate these users by adding additional methods to access links on your page.
+accommodate these users by adding additional methods to access links on your

-Each link can be assigned a shortcut key for easy keyboard-only access using the accesskey attribute with the anchor tab.
+Keyboard shortcuts Each link can be assigned a shortcut key for easy keyboard-only access using the accesskey attribute with the anchor tab.
 The accesskey attribute takes one letter as its value, the letter that can be used to access the link.
-For example, the following link defines Cas the access key:
+For example, the following link defines “C” as the access key: <a href=“http://www.example.com” accesskey=“C”>Table of

 <b>C</b>ontents</a>

-Keyboard shortcuts wont help your users if you dont give them a clue as to what the shortcut is.
-In the example earlier in this section, the defined shortcut key (C) was used in the link text and highlighted using the bold font attribute.
+Keyboard shortcuts won’t help your users if you don’t give them a clue as to what the shortcut is.
+In the example earlier in this section, the defined shortcut key (“C”) was used in the link text and highlighted using the bold font attribute.

 Tab order

+It will also help your users if you define a tab order for the links in your document.
+As with most graphical operating systems, the tab key can be used to move through elements of the interface, including links.
 Typically, the default tab order is the same as the order that the links appear in the document.
 However, upon occasion, you might wish to change the order using the tabindex attribute.
 The tabindex attribute takes an integer as its value; that integer is used to define the tab sequence in the document.
-For example, the following document switches the tab order of the second and third links:
+For example, the following document switches the tab order of the second and third links: <!DOCTYPE HTML PUBLIC “-//W3C//DTD HTML 4.01//EN”

 “http://www.w3.org/TR/html4/strict.dtd”>